Moon: Natural development

 Artist's depiction of the Moon in Earth's sky as it might have appeared around 4 billion years ago, after the Late Heavy Bombardment.
 At that time the Moon orbited the Earth at a third of its current distance, making it appear 2.8 times larger in apparent size than it does today.

-The Moon was after its formation for billions of years volcanically active, with lava flooding the lunar low lying terrane over time forming today's basalt mare, with their ages marked in this map (yellow to red: youngest; blue to purple: oldest).
+The Moon was volcanically active for billions of years after its formation.
+Lava flooding the lunar low lying terrane over time formed today's basalt maria, with their ages marked in this map (yellow to red: youngest; blue to purple: oldest).

 The newly formed Moon settled into a much closer Earth orbit than it has today.
 Each body therefore appeared much larger in the sky of the other, eclipses were more frequent, and tidal effects were stronger.
 Due to tidal acceleration, the Moon's orbit around Earth has become significantly larger, with a longer period.

 Following formation, the Moon has cooled and most of its atmosphere has been stripped.
 The lunar surface has since been shaped by large impact events and many small ones, forming a landscape featuring craters of all ages.

 The Moon was volcanically active until 1.2 billion years ago, which laid down the prominent lunar maria.
 Most of the mare basalts erupted during the Imbrian period, 3.3–3.7 billion years ago, though some are as young as 1.2 billion years and some as old as 4.2 billion years.
 The distribution of the mare basalts is uneven, with the basalts predominantly appearing on the Moon's near-side hemisphere.
 The reasons for this are not yet known, although the relative thinness of the crust on the near side of the Moon is hypothesized to be a factor.
 Causes of the distribution of the lunar highlands on the far side are also not well understood.
-Topological measurements show the near side crust is thinner than the far side.
-One possible scenario then is that large impacts on the near side may have made it easier for lava to flow onto the surface.
+Topological measurements show the crust on the near side to be thinner than on the far side.
+One possible explanation for this is that large impacts on the near side may have made it easier for lava to flow onto the surface.